 Tomato Salad Recipe–grape tomatoes, onion, balsamic reduction in a simple, easy tomato salad that makes a great side dish!

-I’ve been buying this little bag of Village Farms authentic mini San Marzano tomatoes and love them for this salad, but you could use regular grape or cherry tomatoes.
-Of course, when tomatoes around here are ripe then I will buy at the local Marietta Square Farmer’s Market, but until then, I’m buying the tastiest tomatoes I can find in the grocery store.
+I’ve been buying a little bag of Village Farms authentic mini San Marzano tomatoes and love them for this salad, but you could use regular grape or cherry tomatoes.
+Of course, when tomatoes around here are ripe then I will buy at the local farmer’s market, but until then, I’m buying the tastiest tomatoes I can find in the grocery store.

 - 1 tbsp Balsamic Reduction

 - Place tomatoes and onions in a bowl.
 Drizzle olive oil and balsamic reduction over tomatoes.
 Add salt and pepper to taste.